 Within Moravia, there are four main regions that produce Czech wine.
 We only visited one, Mikulovská, which includes the area surrounding the town of Mikulov.
 The other four are Znojemska, Velkopavlovicka, and Slovacka.
 If we were having this conversation in person, I would show you the map, rather than trying to pronounce the names of the Czech wine regions.
 It’s not an easy language to pronounce.

 Similar to Portuguese wines, which are complicated, loaded with varietals, and often blended, the Czech wine varietals threw me for a loop at first.
 Of course, there are the varietals we are all familiar with, like Sauvignon Blanc, Riesling, Chardonnay, and Pinot Noir.
 But, the more local varieties and the Czech wines we liked most were Welschriesling, Grüner Veltliner, Blauer Portugieser (Blue Portuguese), and Saint Laurent.

-I was most surprised by the white and rose wines, and even the sparkling wines, many of which are made in the traditional method, similar to Champagne.
-In all honesty, I was not a fan of the reds.
-Something admitted to by some of the winemakers and Czech wine lovers we met.
-Many people reminded us that they don’t receive enough sun in Moravia to make a good red wine.
+I was most surprised by the Czech white wine and rose wine, and even the Czech sparkling wines, many of which are made in the traditional method, similar to Champagne.
+In all honesty, I was not a fan of the Czech red wine.
+Something admitted to by some of the Czech winemakers and wine lovers we met.
+Many people reminded us that they don’t receive enough sun in Moravia to make good red wine.
 For me, many of the reds tasted too much like plums or prunes.
 Although, Janko at Koishi, a Japanese restaurant in Brno, offered us a couple that were very good.

 Dinner in a Czech Wine Cellar